Mother's Day cubs at the Arena. Fortunately we di...

 The aspects are all different directions, so there is sun and shade in about equal proportions.

 Seasonal closure of the rampart range road has got this shut down for the time being (December through April??) but if you come here in the summer of 2004 you should expect to see routes going in - bring a helmet, as choss will be tossed.

 Now for the fun part - this is the most remote crag at Devil's Head, which some consider excessively remote in the first place.
 You have to hike all the way to the top and then back down the other side.
 Altogether, the hike is probably about 2 miles, and it's not flat.
 Consider yourself warned.

 The best way to find it: hike to the firetower.
 Drop down into the near valley and attempt to follow cairns down hill.
 At the first junction in the cairns (which is a choice between digital tower or the crag ranch), take a left toward the Crag Ranch.
 At the next cairn junction, take a right toward HangDog Cafe.
 From Hangdog Cafe, follow the cairns down hill to the Shaft.
 From the Shaft, follow cairns uphill 200 yards to the Arena.

 Sound hard to find?
 It is - Tod Anderson is supposed to update his book this winter and you can get a map that way.
 Or email me next summer if you want to go down there.
 I will probably be there a lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Arena:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Arena: